Passing California Smog Tests

 5. Visual Test:

-The visual inspection is a check for the emissions items installed by the factory.
+The visual inspection is a check for the presence of the emissions control items installed by the factory.
 It's sometimes followed by a functional test of that item.

 This is a complete list of the codes taken from the Mitchell Applications Guide used by the smog testing system (CARB).
 They appear on your smog sticker.

 Big list isn't it?
-Those are all separate devices found on VWs of various model years and models that are checked for.
+Those are all the separate smog devices found on the many VWs that are checked for.
 I'll cover each by year including the exempt models which maybe required in other states.
 Keep in mind that it is a violation of Federal law to tamper with the emissions devices in your car whether or not you are exempt from emissions testing.
 I'm not suggesting you break the law but in practice it seems everyone does anyway.

 Personally I would keep any emissions devices from your engine rather than sell or dispose of them.
 Remote sensing of tailpipe emissions is a concept that is gaining popularity with governments and the possibility that you may have to restore the emissions devices on your exempt vehicle simply because a sensing vehicle near the highway onramp detected your exhaust and recorded your license plate is a growing concern.